SamSitarek/advisory_tool/README.md

     1. Get the Data (<8/9/21>)
     2. Clean & Explore the Data (<8/13/21>)
     3. Create Presentation of your Analysis (<8/16/21>)
-    -	Should be a presentation, but could include a Jupyter Notebook or dashboard in Excel, Tableau, or PowerBI
+    -	Should be a presentation, but could include a Jupyter Notebook or dashboard in Excel/Tableau/PowerBI
     4. Internal demos (<8/16/21>)
     5. Demo Day!! (<8/20/21>)